-Federal loan borrowers receiving the approximate $260 restitution payment should receive a postcard from the settlement administrator in the spring of 2022.
+Federal loan borrowers receiving the approximate $260 restitution payment should have received a postcard from the settlement administrator in the spring of 2022.

 47,000 Current and Former Service Members

-Due to a data-matching agreement — this time with the Department of Defense — the education department is retroactively waiving student loan interest for at least 47,000 current and former active-duty service members.
+Due to a data-matching agreement — this time with the Department of Defense — the education department retroactively waived student loan interest for at least 47,000 current and former active-duty service members in August 2021.

 Qualifying service members for this benefit were or are deployed to “areas that qualify them for imminent danger or hostile fire pay,” according to the Department, and must have taken out a federal student loan on or after Oct.
 1, 2008.

 Only a small percentage of qualifying service members have accessed the benefit.
 In 2019 before the data-matching agreement, the department said it waived interest for only 4,800 service members.

 “Now the department is able to identify federal student loan borrowers who serve on active duty by matching records to DOD’s personnel records,” the Education Department stated in a news release.
 “As a result, the department can automatically provide the student loan interest benefit.”

 What Happens When the Education Department Doesn’t Collect on Student Loan Debt?

 Each time the Department of Education forgives a loan, it removes a financial burden for someone who pursued higher education.
 Simultaneously, the department loses out on money it was owed.

 When we’re talking about 43 million borrowers who owe more than $1.7 trillion, the cost of forgiveness can add up quickly.
 Even the tailored relief provided by the department in 2021 accounts for $9.5 billion.